GTANAKA-LAB/SlowElectronics/README.md

-# SlowElectronics samples
+# SlowElectronics

 ## Concept
 SlowElectronics indicate electronic technology suited for efficiently processing slowly varying signals (i.e. signals with relatively large time constants).
 Such signals are typically found in biological phenomena and human activities.
-Current electronics seeking speedy signal processing often encounter a difficutly in energy and computational efficiency when handling such data.
-We are going to develop SlowElectronics for extremely efficient AI hardware devices by RC-based implementations for time series processing tasks in slow electronics.
-#### This concept was proposed in the JST CREST Project (Platform for real-time learning at the edge with spiking neural networks, 2019-2024) lead by Dr. Isao H. Inoue at AIST.
+Current electronics seeking speedy signal processing often encounter undesirable situation in efficiently handling slowly varying signals.
+We are going to develop SlowElectronics towards realization of extremely efficient neuromorphic hardware devices by integrating methodologies in material science, electrical engineering, information science, and neuroscience.
+This concept was proposed in the JST CREST Project (Platform for real-time learning at the edge with spiking neural networks, 2019-2024) lead by Dr. Isao H. Inoue at AIST.

+## This site
+Reservoir computing is one of the machine learning frameworks promising for our purpose.
+We have demonstrated that reservoir computing systems can well handle slowly varying time series data in machine learning tasks.
+We share the program codes of the software implementation below.

 | Data | Task | Repository/URL | Model(Algorithm) | Reference |
 | ------------- | ------------- | ------------- | ------------ | ----------- |